YacnoX/DIscord-nuker-bot/README.md

-Hello!
 My project is a nuker bot.
 I've provided the source code below, but I am not responsible for how you use it.
 If you encounter any issues, feel free to add me on Discord: "yacnox".

 This bot offers several commands, including **/cmds** to make things easier for you.
 Here’s what it can do: